-Despite being built over the course of six centuries, Milan’s transcendent cathedral stayed true to the Gothic style of architecture.
+Despite being built over six centuries, Milan’s transcendent cathedral stayed true to the Gothic style of architecture.
 The slender, spindly spires are almost too many to count and, when taken with the rows of flying buttresses, symbolise heavenly aspirations.
-Walk around the outside or on the roof and you’ll lose count of the gargoyles–it’s said that there are more than 3,500 exterior statues, which stand alongside large stained-glass windows.
+Walk around the outside or on the roof, and you’ll lose count of the gargoyles–it’s said that there are more than 3,500 exterior statues, which stand alongside large stained-glass windows.
 But the best view is still from the front, where the ornamented façade will leave you wonderstruck.

 Milan is a fascinating mixture of style and industry, so what does that mean for its architecture?
 Well, a fascinating mix of style and industry, obviously, and the most beautiful buildings in Milan tick plenty of boxes.
 The northern powerhouse has seen it all.
 That veteran status is reflected in the architectural range of the city centre and beyond.

 Milan is booming.
 The city has a fabulous array of bars, restaurants, shops and attractions for the intrepid explorer to enjoy, and the gorgeous skyline is another string to this delightful bow.
 Milan has a brick-and-mortar reputation to some, but look a little closer, and you’ll find magic.